 Questions have focused on the speed at which the train was traveling as it entered a curve in the track near Santiago de Compostela on Wednesday evening.

 The crash on the outskirts of the city, which is popular with tourists and Christian pilgrims, shocked the Galician region and the rest of the nation.

 Interior Minister Jorge Fernandez Diaz told reporters Saturday there are “rational indications” that the accident was the fault of the driver.
 Pressed on what those are, he declined to provide details.

 The crumpled wreckage of the eight cars sent careering onto their sides when the train derailed has been removed from the tracks, but the grim task of identifying the dead continues.

 Maria Pardo Rios, a spokeswoman for the Galicia regional supreme court, told CNN late Friday that 75 victims had been identified.

-Fariza and her husband were on their way to celebrate a Catholic festival.
-He was injured and later released from the hospital.
+Myrta Fariza was one of the two Americans killed.
+She and her husband were on their way to a Catholic festival; he was injured and later released from the hospital.